 Ebony Escalona, The Brooke and Vets: Stay, Go, Diversify

 Ebony has worked in equine practice as a GP, intern and locum.
 She has a BSc in Conservation Medicine, a PhD in equine gut health and a PG cert in Vet Ed.
-Ebony is one of the four veterinary advisors at The Brooke, an international charity involved in equine welfare.
-She has also been involved as an Advisor and Educator for a Learn Appeal Project, providing basic veterinary, farrier and husbandry knowledge to rural communities without access to internet connections.
-She is a non-clinical training advisor at the Veterinary Defence Society, an honorary lecturer at Surrey University and a trustee at Streetvet.
+Ebony is involved as an Advisor and Educator for a Learn Appeal Project, providing basic veterinary, farrier and husbandry knowledge to rural communities without access to internet connections, and acts as an education innovation consultant to congresses such as London Vet Show .
+She is a non-clinical training advisor at the Veterinary Defence Society, an honorary lecturer at Surrey University and is on the executive board of Streetvet.

 Ebony founded the Vets: Stay, Go, Diversify online community which encourages vets to share their experiences and ideas.
 VSGD now has in excess of 10,000 followers and daily online engagement with around 8,000 vets and nurses.
 Ebony was the recipient of the 2018 RCVS Inspiration Award for her work with Vets: Stay, Go, Diversify and her involvement in the Learn Appeal Project.